Rochester-Genesee Regional Transportation Authority: Other subsidiaries

 On August 19, 2014, RGRTA announced a rebranding of all their bus lines in the surrounding counties under their control to be named RTS, with the county name following, as shown above, rather than independent names.
 The changes were officially implemented immediately with equipment and uniforms changing as they are phased in.

+Fares

+Below is the fare chart for riding RTS Services: